 On the other hand, if you’re a W2 employee, you generally don’t need to make any estimated tax payments because your employer will handle tax payments for you.

-Now there are 3 super specific instances where you MAY NOT need to make estimated tax payments.
+Now there are 3 very specific instances where you MAY NOT need to make estimated tax payments.

 And so you must meet these 3 requirements:

-- You did not owe any taxes in the previous tax year, and was not required to file a tax return.
+- You did not owe any taxes in the previous tax year and were not required to file a tax return.

 - You were a US citizen or resident for the entire year.